-This Case Summary is written by Aanish Aggarwal from West Bengal National University of Juridical Science.
+This Case Summary of “SUJATA KAPOOR vs UNION BANK OF INDIA” is written by Aanish Aggarwal from West Bengal National University of Juridical Science.

 Facts of the Case